solana-foundation/developer-content/docs/core/transactions.md

 sidebarSortOrder: 2
 ---

-## Key Points

-- Solana transactions consist of instructions that interact with various programs on the network, where each instruction represents a specific operation.

-- Each instruction specifies the program to execute the instruction, the accounts required by the instruction, and the data required for the instruction's execution.

-- Instructions within a transaction are processed in the order they are listed.

-- Transactions are atomic, meaning either all instructions process successfully, or the entire transaction fails.

-- The maximum size of a transaction is 1232 bytes.

-### Overview

 On Solana, we send [transactions](/docs/core/transactions#transaction) to interactions with the network.
 Transactions include one or more [instructions](/docs/core/transactions#instruction), each representing a